Entering grades K through 26 years old in Fall 2020. See descriptions below for age ranges & pricing

 Ages 15–26; S1/S2: $1,680 MEM/$2,100 NON-MEM

 This program provides young adults with the chance to participate in summer activities and explore our community while learning vocational and life skills.
-Campers volunteer at local organizations with trained staff who serve as job coaches as they develop “soft skills” like communication, teamwork and leadership, as well as practice technical/hard skills through community based instruction.
-Potential Job Sites: Play-Place for Autistic Kids, MSU Tollgate, Greening of Detroit, JCC Maccabi Games® and ArtsFest®, and Forgotten Harvest.
+Campers volunteer at local organizations with trained staff who serve as job coaches as they develop soft skills like communication, teamwork and leadership, as well as practice technical skills through community based instruction (CBI).
+Potential Job Sites include: MSU Tollgate, Maybury Farm, Hazon, JCC Departments and JCC Car Wash.